calum74/sequence/README.md

-# sequence
+# Sequence

-Universal sequences in C++.
+Universal sequences in C++

 ## Overview

-/Sequence/ provides a simple, efficient and uniform way to create, pass and manipulate sequences in C++.
+_Sequence_ provides a simple, efficient and uniform way to create, pass and manipulate sequences in C++.
 It aims to do two things:

 - Provide a lightweight abstraction for creating and passing sequences
-- Provides a LINQ-style interface for transforming and manipulating sequences
+- Provide a LINQ-style interface for transforming and manipulating sequences

 It was born out of the very basic frustration of "how do I actually pass a list to a function".
 Unfortunately, C++ provides far too many options, and they all have their drawbacks.

-To solve this, we introduce a universal type, `sequence<T>` that represents any type of sequence of type `T`. `sequence<T>` unifies the plethora of abstractions that exist in C++, such as: iterator-pairs, ranges, C strings, arrays, pointers, containers, initializer lists, varargs and variadic templates.
+To solve this, we introduce a universal type, `sequence<T>` that represents any sequence of type `T`. `sequence<T>` unifies the plethora of abstractions that exist in C++, such as: iterator-pairs, ranges, C strings, arrays, pointers, containers, initializer lists, varargs and variadic templates.

 As a motivating example, consider an `init()` function to initialize some code using a list of options.
 It could be defined in any number of ways such as